 Studies continue to show charter school students make greater academic progress than students in traditional public schools.
 Sixty-seven (67) percent of California’s charter schools met student achievement targets on state tests in the 2009-10 school year compared to just 57% of non-charter schools.

 Among traditionally disadvantaged students, those attending charters make greater academic progress than those in traditional public schools.
-In 2009-10, 74% of charter schools met student achievement targets for disadvantaged students* compared to 59% of non-charter schools. (*these are calculated by assessing California Department of Education “comparable improvement targets”)
+In 2009-10, 74% of charter schools met student achievement targets for disadvantaged students* compared to 59% of non-charter schools. (*these are calculated by assessing the California Department of Education’s “comparable improvement targets”)

 California’s charter middle schools consistently demonstrate higher academic performance than non-charter schools.
 For the past five years, charter middle schools have had higher API Growth scores than non-charter middle schools.
 In 2009-10, middle school charters outperformed non-charters across the state and with all subgroups.

-News Update: Almond Acres is moving to Paso Robles.
-Almond Acres Charter Academy is a public, tuition-free K-8 school that employs credentialed teachers and administers state-mandated testing to provide families in northern SLO County an additional choice in public education.
-Open to all students in all communities, the school is currently located in San Miguel and moving to Paso Robles for the 2021-22 school year.
-AACA’s mission is to help students succeed academically and socially by educating the whole child: heart, mind, body and soul.
+News Update: Almond Acres Charter Academy is a public, tuition-free K-8 school that employs credentialed teachers and administers state-mandated testing to provide families in northern SLO County an additional choice in public education.
+Open to all students in all communities, the school is located in Paso Robles at its newly constructed school site.
+AACA’s mission is to help students succeed academically and socially by educating the whole child: heart, mind, body, and soul.
 We grow great kids!